 On completing his military service, Francis returned to Dagnall.
-Then, in 1926 (1st Quarter) he married Helena Harriett Busby; the marriage was registered in the Risbridge area of Suffolk.
+By June 1921 both Francis and Gerald Green were Motor Engineers at Scott’s Motor Engineers, The Traveller Works, High Street, Dunstable and boarding in the household of Mr L Kent at 92 High Street South, Dunstable.
+However, in 1926 (1st Quarter) he married Helena Harriett Busby; the marriage was registered in the Risbridge area of Suffolk.
 However, Francis and Helena returned to Dagnall and their daughter Bridget was born in 1928.

-In the 1920s after their War Service, Francis and Gerald Green opened their Motor Garage in Dagnall.
+In the 1920s Francis and Gerald Green opened their Motor Garage in Dagnall.
 In “A history of Dagnall Village”, Geoff Spencer notes that, at that time getting out of the village usually involved walking, cycling or going by horse and cart.
 Few cars came through the village and there were only four cars in it, one owned by the Greens.

 In the 1939 Register, Francis’ brother Gerald Green is recorded as the Garage Proprietor and Francis as a Garage Mechanic, fitter and turner.
 By that time, Francis and Helena lived at 18 Main Road, Dagnall, next door to Gerald Green and their widowed mother Fanny at 17 Main Road, Dagnall.
 Both Francis and Helena were St John Ambulance First Aiders.